Anurag2514/100Hires-portfolio/Research/Sources.md

 * Content Strategy
 * International SEO

-### Research Materials Collected
+### Research Sources

-1. Who Should You Hire for AEO?
-(LinkedIn rticle)
+1. LinkedIn: Who Should You Hire for AEO?
-2. Product-Led SEO in the AI Era (Podcast)
+2. Other: Product-Led SEO in the AI Era
-3. Future of SEO and AI (YouTube Interview)
+3. YouTube: Future of SEO and AI

 ### Key Themes Identified